Carrozzeria Viotti: Rebirth

 In 2012 the Chinese automobile manufacturer Zhejiang Jonway Automobile Co., Ltd. (former Jonway) acquired the trademark of the Carrozzeria Viotti and relaunched the company founding a new headquarters in Rivoli, Turin.
 The new company specializes in the design of hybrid vehicles and engineering of sports cars.
 Emanuele Bomboi was the head of the design.
-In 2014 Carrozzeria Viotti acquired the original American trademark of Willys, and together with the Italian Fabbrica Italiana Maggiora introduced, at the Bologna Motor Show, the 'Willys AW380 Berlinetta', a concept car inspired by the original Willys Interlagos, assembled by Willys in Brazil under license of the Alpine A108.
+In 2014 Carrozzeria Viotti acquired the original American trademark of Willys, and together with the Italian Fabbrica Italiana Maggiora introduced, at the Bologna Motor Show, the Willys AW 380 Berlinetta, a concept car inspired by the original Willys Interlagos, assembled by Willys in Brazil under license of the Alpine A108.

 Later Jonway sold the Viotti name to Fabbrica Italiana Maggiora S.r.L.